By Jessica Peresta

 - Convenience.
 Attending sessions, follow-ups, note-taking, and additional resources at your fingertips are just a few of the ways that attending an online professional event is more convenient.

-The International Music Education Summit - Learn From the Best of the Best
+Learn From the Best of the Best

 Since the International Music Education Summit is strictly online, world-class presenters show up to teach sessions with a variety of topics.
 Every presenter comes from a different teaching background and brings a unique worldview to the event.